Paralepsis*: (Faux) Omission.

 - I won’t mention the fact that [X]

-As you have probably guessed, paralepsis is a favorite rhetorical device of assholes.
+As you have probably guessed, paralepsis is a favourite rhetorical device of assholes.

 This rhetorical device is also called apophasis.